jahaynes/waveletto/README.md

         --Create a wavelet matrix on disk at "somepath" matrix <- create "somePath" (prepareInput input) :: IO WaveletMatrix

-        --Load an existing wavelet matrix at "somepath" --matrix <- load "somePath" :: IO WaveletMatrix
+        --Or, load an existing wavelet matrix at "somepath" --matrix <- load "somePath" :: IO WaveletMatrix

         -- Retrieve the element at position 7